 The following are the responsibilities tenants have in the state of Florida.

 Once a tenant notifies you of a maintenance issue, you have 7 days to respond.
 If you don’t, your tenant can withhold their rent until you do so.
 Your tenant could also choose to repair the issue themselves and then deduct the costs of doing so from rent.
+Court costs can also add up, so try to prevent it.

-For the eviction to be successful, you must strictly follow the statewide eviction process.
-Otherwise, the eviction will fail and you may need to start over again.
 And just like other states, all forms of “self-help” evictions are illegal.
 You cannot do things like remove your tenant’s belongings or lock them out of their apartment.
 That would be illegal and you could possibly get sued.

 There are 7 protected classes at the federal level: race, color, gender, religion, disability, familial status, and national origin.
 Florida has additional protections including sexual orientation and HIV/AIDS diagnosis.